renbran/FINAL-ODOO-APPS/account_payment_approval/BULK_APPROVAL_README.md

-# Account Payment Approval - Bulk Operations Feature
+# Account Payment Approval - Bulk Operations & Multiple Approvers Feature

 ## Overview
-This module has been enhanced with comprehensive bulk operations that allow authorized users to process multiple payments at once from the list view.
+This module has been enhanced with comprehensive bulk operations and multiple approver support that allow authorized users to process multiple payments at once from the list view.

 ## New Features

+### Multiple Approvers Support
+The module now supports both single and multiple approver configurations:

+#### Single Approver Mode
+- Configure one user who can approve payments
+- Backward compatible with existing installations

+#### Multiple Approvers Mode
+- Configure multiple users who can approve payments
+- Any user from the approved list can approve payments
+- Takes precedence over single approver if both are configured
+- Useful for teams or departments with multiple authorized personnel

 ### Bulk Operations Buttons
 All buttons are located in the payment list view header: